 Night camp at 5900 m, view out of the tent to the neighbour volcano Juriques.

 Walking to the launch I meet the mountain guide Macario one is rarely completely alone here.
 Decision in which direction to take off: both east or west is possible.
 To the east towards the early thermals, to the west against the main wind direction with 5 km/h.
-I launch to the east, but thermals are not sufficient.
-I know from other pilots that it is possible to soar above the crater lake.
-Nevermind.
-Once around the volcano and then always straight to the west.
-It notice only that I forgot to take out my camera but in calm air there is plenty of time...
+I launch to the east and fly once around the volcano then always straight to the west.

 View direction San Pedro de Atacama, still approx. 2000 meters to go.

-Later I learn that the whole area under me is hostilely paved with war mines: the Chilean government buried 122.000 of them here during the seventies, since Bolivia always threatened to reinvade the areas lost during the War of the Pacific (1879-1884), in particular the beautiful long beach.
+Later I learn that the whole area under me is hostilely paved with war mines: the Chilean government buried some tenthousands of them here during the seventies, since Bolivia always threatened to reinvade the areas lost during the War of the Pacific (1879-1884), in particular the beautiful long beach.

-For the first time during the flight my shade is visible in the desert, right besides the accelerator line.
+For the first time during the flight my shade is visible, right besides the accelerator line.
 Further to the right, an enormous branch of old lava flow.
 Under me already the driveway.

 Lonely landing and view back.
 I am in Chile.

 Paraglider packed and view forward.
-Still 10 km to go.
+Still at least 10 km to go.
 In front the remainder of my Coca leaves, a sacrifice to the chilenian desert.